-- Specific, molar and equivalent conductance of weak and strong electrolytes; Kohlrausch law; Electrochemi cal cells and Nernst equation; batteries, fuel cells and corrosion
+- Specific, molar and equivalent conductance of weak and strong electrolytes; Kohlrausch law; Electrochemical cal cells and Nernst equation; batteries, fuel cells, and corrosion

-- Rate of a reaction and factors affecting the rate: Rate constant, order and molecularity, collision theory.
+- The rate of a reaction and factors affecting the rate: Rate constant, order and molecularity, collision theory.

 - Physisorption and chemisorptions; colloids and emulsions; homogeneous and heterogeneous catalysis.